Jarosław Bieniuk

 Jarosław Paweł Bieniuk (/pol/; born 4 June 1979) is a Polish former professional footballer who played as a defender.

 Career

 He started playing for Amica Wronki in the 1998–99 season and made his debut on 22 May 1999.
 In 2006, he transferred to Turkish side Antalyaspor where he played until the end of 2008.
-In January 2009, he signed a contract with Cypriot club AC Omonia, however, it was terminated a few weeks later and he signed with Widzew Łódź.
+In January 2009, he signed a contract with Cypriot club AC Omonia.
+However, it was terminated a few weeks later and he signed with Widzew Łódź.

-In July 2012, he moved from Widzew Łódź to another Polish Ekstraklasa team, Lechia Gdańsk.
+In July 2012, he moved from Widzew Łódź to another Polish Ekstraklasa team, his hometown club Lechia Gdańsk.
 On 30 July 2013, he captained Lechia Gdańsk in a friendly game against FC Barcelona, scoring a goal in a 2–2 home draw against the Spanish giants.

 After the 2013–14 season, Bieniuk decided to end his professional career.

 National team

 He has also appeared for the Poland national football team, with eight caps to his name.